jaydenszekelydesign/jaydenszekely/src/pages/work-with-me/cv.md

 cvName: My CV
 cvQuote: This is great
 cvDescription: >-
-  Hi! my name is Jayden Szekely, I am an audacious creative with experience in graphic design, web / UI design, as well as video editing & design.
+  My name is Jayden Szekely, I am an audacious, multi-disciplined creative with experience in graphic design, web / UI design, as well as video editing & design.
 I see design as more than text, images and colour, I see design as the best opportunity to tell a story to the world.
-I look forward to having the opportunity to talking to see how I can be a part of writing the next chapter in your story.
+I look forward to having the opportunity to talking with you, to see how I can be a part of writing the next chapter in your story.
 cvImage: /img/portfolioPic.jpg
 cvLink: /
 ---